MileHacker Logo

 • For car rentals, an international driving permit holds no validity in China.

-• Motorcycle and scooter rentals are generally not available for tourists.
+• Motorcycle and scooter rentals are generally not available for travelers.

 • Driving laws are strict; traffic can be congested.

-• No-go areas: Major highways and multi-lane expressways for pedestrians and cyclists.
+• No-go areas: Major highways and multi-lane expressways for people on foot and on bikes.

 Driving & Parking